Date of last update: March 2025

 Reporting and Advising

-From Q4 2024, we will gradually be able to accept ISO 20022 reporting messages (camt.052, camt.053,camt.054) reporting after bilateral agreement and after parallel run or sample testing with our counterparties.
+From Q4 2024, we are able to accept ISO 20022 reporting messages (camt.052, camt.053,camt.054) reporting after bilateral agreement and after parallel run or sample testing with our counterparties.

 Following the recent announcement from Swift confirming the deadline, of November 2025, for payment instructions only and extending the deadline for reporting messages (currently no deadline), J.P.
 Morgan will continue to send MT9xx statement and advice reporting messages as default.
 We will transition clients to the MX equivalent(camt.052/053/054) messages using a risk managed approach and on an opt-in basis planned to start after November 2025.